User guideAI DetectionScanning repositories

 Overview

-AI Detection scans GitHub repositories to identify AI and machine learning libraries in your codebase.
-It helps organizations discover "shadow AI" — AI usage that may not be formally documented or approved — and supports compliance efforts by maintaining an inventory of AI technologies.
+AI Detection scans GitHub repositories for AI and machine learning usage in your codebase.
+It finds "shadow AI" (AI usage that hasn't been formally documented or approved) and keeps an inventory of detected AI technologies.

-The scanner analyzes source files, dependency manifests, CI/CD workflows, container definitions, and model files to detect over 80 AI/ML frameworks and infrastructure patterns including OpenAI, TensorFlow, PyTorch, LangChain, and more.
-Results are stored for audit purposes and can be reviewed at any time from the scan results.
+The scanner checks source files, dependency manifests, CI/CD workflows, container definitions, and model files against 100+ AI/ML patterns (OpenAI, TensorFlow, PyTorch, LangChain, etc.).
+A 2-phase LLM vulnerability pipeline also checks for the 10 OWASP LLM Top 10 vulnerability types.
+All results are stored and can be reviewed from the scan results page.

 Starting a scan